microsoft/EdgeML/tf/examples/FastCells/README.md

 Non-Zeros: 1932 Model Size: 7.546875 KB hasSparse: False
 ```
-usps10 directory will now have a consilidated results file called `FastGRNNResults.txt` or `FastRNNResults.txt` depending on the choice of the RNN cell.
+usps10 directory will now have a consolidated results file called `FastGRNNResults.txt` or `FastRNNResults.txt` depending on the choice of the RNN cell.
 A directory `FastGRNNResults` or `FastRNNResults` with the corresponding models with each run of the code on the usps10 dataset

-If you wish to quantise the generated model to use byte quantized integers use `quantizeFastModels.py`.
+If you wish to quantize the generated model to use byte quantized integers use `quantizeFastModels.py`.
 Usage Instructions:

 ```
 python quantizeFastModels.py -h
 ```

-This will generate quantised models with a suffix of `q` before every param stored in a new directory `QuantizedFastModel` inside the model directory.
+This will generate quantized models with a suffix of `q` before every param stored in a new directory `QuantizedFastModel` inside the model directory.
 One can use this model further on edge devices.

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the MIT license.